PostgreSQL High Performance Tuning Guide

 However, getting the best performance from it has not been an easy subject to tackle.
 You need just the right combination of rules of thumb to get started, proper testing, solid monitoring, and maintenance to keep your system running well, and hints for add-on tools to add the features the core database doesn't try to handle on its own.

-This course is structured to give you both the theoretical and practical aspects to implement a High-Performance Postgres.
-It will help you build dynamic database solutions for enterprise applications using the latest release of PostgreSQL 12.
+This Udemy course is structured to give you both the theoretical and practical aspects to implement a High-Performance Postgres.
+It will help you build dynamic database solutions for enterprise applications using one of the latest releases of PostgreSQL.

 Understanding PostgreSQL Server Architecture